swup/fragment-plugin/README.md

 #### rule.name

 Optional, Type: `string` – A name for this rule to allow scoped styling, ideally in kebab-case

+#### rule.scroll

+Optional, Type: `boolean | string` – By default, scrolling will be disabled for fragment visits.
+Using this option, you can re-enable it for selected visits:

+- `true` will scroll to the top
+- `'#my-element'` will scroll to the first element matching the selector

 ### debug